- Medicines

 Before using sorbitol, consider the following precautions:

-- Hydration: Ensure adequate fluid intake to prevent dehydration, especially if experiencing diarrhea.
+- Hydration: Ensure adequate fluid intake to prevent dehydration, especially if you experience diarrhea.

 - Lab Tests: Regular monitoring may be necessary for patients with kidney issues or those on diuretics.